Things to find out before you pack your backpack

 If you are using scaled/waxed Nordic skis, wait for real climbs to put on skins – with a little technique, you can climb fairly steep gradients without skins, and then enjoy the kick and glide if the terrain levels out further up the trail.
 If using AT gear, you will probably attach skins at the trailhead.
 Whichever type of skis you are using, roll your skins tail-first when packing, so the tips will be ready to attach to skis – this can be helpful when putting on skins in windy conditions.
 On steeper downhills, less-experienced skiers may want to keep skins on their skis to slow them down.

 Don’t dehydrate, and snack often.
-Cold requires metabolism to work harder and altitude means less oxygen to your muscles as well as your lungs.
+Cold requires your metabolism to work harder and altitude means less oxygen to your muscles as well as your lungs.

 Put your headlamp on prior to losing the light.